jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 *2024-04 — Scope*

 Total weight, with a scope and a full magazine, is 6 lb 15 oz.
 Good, it's under 7 lb like I wanted.
-Perhaps I can just afford the weight of a small angled foregrip.
+Perhaps I can just afford the weight of a minimalist foregrip.

 ## Performance